ranjansikand/top-down-dungeon/README.md

 Some issues include the enemy AI, which was overly simplistic, and the character controller, which uses Unity's basic input system and a simple control method.
 The inventory is also a bit cumbersome and difficult to navigate.

-My current project rectifies these issues with an interactive inventory with an adaptive UI, and a hierarchal state machine to control character movement.
+My current project rectifies these issues with an interactive inventory with an adaptive UI and a hierarchal state machine to control character movement.
+I also utilized Unity's new Input System, which allows support for a variety of input devices.
+I've tested with KB+M as well as a DualShock 5 controller.